Qui sommes-nous ?

 Contact

-ANSM responses to queries relating to regulatory, scientific, and also IT matters (use of the PrHosper electronic reporting tool).
+ANSM responds to queries relating to regulatory, scientific, and also IT matters (use of the PrHosper electronic reporting tool).

 Find out more about pharmaceutical preparations